segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/zendesk/index.md

 ### Rate Limits

-The Zendesk source uses both Zendesk's [Core API](https://developer.zendesk.com/api-reference/) and [Incremental Exports API](https://developer.zendesk.com/rest_api/docs/core/incremental_export).
-The source's requests to the Incremental API do not count towards your Zendesk account's rate limits, but requests to the Core API do.
-By default, Segment caps requests to Zendesk's Core API to a rate of 200 requests per minute to avoid triggering [Zendesk's Rate Limits](https://developer.zendesk.com/api-reference/ticketing/account-configuration/usage_limits/).
+The Zendesk source uses both Zendesk's [Core API](https://developer.zendesk.com/api-reference/){:target="_blank"} and [Incremental Exports API](https://developer.zendesk.com/rest_api/docs/core/incremental_export){:target="_blank"}.
+The source's requests to the Incremental API don't count towards your Zendesk account's rate limits, but requests to the Core API do.
+By default, Segment caps requests to Zendesk's Core API to a rate of 200 requests per minute to avoid triggering [Zendesk's Rate Limits](https://developer.zendesk.com/api-reference/ticketing/account-configuration/usage_limits/){:target="_blank"}.
 If you'd like to increase or decrease the request rate for your source, [please reach out](https://segment.com/help/contact/).
 Support for this in the UI is in the works.

 ## Components

 ### Sync

 The Zendesk source is built with a sync component, which means Segment makes requests to their API on your behalf on a three hour interval to pull the latest data into Segment.
 In the initial sync, Segment grabs all the Zendesk objects (and their corresponding properties) according to the Collections Table below.
-The objects will be written into a separate schema, corresponding to the source instance's schema name you designated upon creation (like `zendesk_prod.users`).
+The objects are written into a separate schema, corresponding to the source instance's schema name you designated upon creation (like `zendesk_prod.users`).

-The sync component uses an upsert API, so the data in your warehouse loaded using sync will reflect the latest state of the corresponding resource in Zendesk.
-For example, if `ticket_status` goes from `open` to `closed` between syncs, on its next sync that tickets status will be `closed`.
+The sync component uses an upsert API, so the data in your warehouse loaded using sync reflects the latest state of the corresponding resource in Zendesk.
+For example, if `ticket_status` goes from `open` to `closed` between syncs, on its next sync that tickets status is `closed`.

 The source syncs and warehouse syncs are independent processes.
 Source runs pull your data into the Segment Hub, and warehouse runs flush that data to your warehouse.
-Sources will sync with Segment every three hours.
+Sources sync with Segment every three hours.
 Depending on your Warehouses plan, Segment pushes the Source data to your warehouse on the interval associated with your billing plan.

 At the moment, Segment doesn't support filtering which objects or properties get synced.
 If you're interested in this feature, [please reach out](https://segment.com/help/contact/).